Canon 5D Mark III vs Pentax K-3 II

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 5D Mark III and the K-3 II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 5D Mark III has a higher magnification than the one of the K-3 II (0.71x vs 0.63x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 5D Mark III and Pentax K-3 II in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the K-3 II and the 5D Mark III is in-body image stabilization (IBIS).
-The K-3 II reduces the risk of handshake-induced blur with all attached lenses, while the 5D Mark III has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The K-3 II reduces the risk of handshake-induced blur with all attached lenses, while the 5D Mark III offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Pentax K-3 II has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.